cartheur/ideal/README.md

 This learning process is incremental and open-ended; it only stops when it runs out of memory for recording new sequences.
 Memory could be optimized, for example, by deleting (forgetting) sequences that have not been used for a while, but we did not implement this for the sake of simplicity.
 More fundamentally, regularities should be used to construct a coherent model of the world; we will examine this issue further in Lesson 6.

-## Architecture of a recursive self-programming agent
+## 4.3: Architecture of a recursive self-programming agent

-By building upon the regularity learning algorithm presented on Page 33, Table 43 presents our first algorithm for self-programming agents.
+By building upon the regularity learning algorithm presented in §3.3, Table 4.3 presents our first algorithm for self-programming agents.

 ```
-Table 43: Algorithm of a recursive self-programming agent.
+Table 4.3: Algorithm of a recursive self-programming agent.

 001   createPrimitiveInteraction(e1, r1, -1)
 002   createPrimitiveInteraction(e1, r2, 1)